zpicker/drifting/README.md

 I've frozen the program into a .exe file, but it's rather large at the moment, so I'll figure out what to do with that.
 I've only tested it on my win10 system, but I should be able to make an osx or linux application at some point.

 Otherwise, drifting is written in python, so you can just run the code yourself.
-You'll need the opencv and numpy packages installed:
+You'll need to put all four python scripts in the same directory and have the opencv and numpy packages installed:
 ```sh
 pip install numpy
 pip install opencv-python